pypa/cibuildwheel/docs/options.md

 values are:

-- `cypython-prerelease`: Enables beta versions of Pythons if any are available (May-July, approximately).
+- `cpython-prerelease`: Enables beta versions of Pythons if any are available (May-July, approximately).
 For backward compatibility, `CIBW_PRERELEASE_PYTHONS` is also supported until cibuildwheel 3.
 - `cpython-freethreading`: [PEP 703](https://www.python.org/dev/peps/pep-0703)